 “Our inner goal, which gave direction to the outer goal in search for possible routes, was strongly influenced by the desire for pristine landscapes, untouched by humans.
 The aesthetics of the Arctic landscape, with its sparse nature, reduced to its essence should find room in the depths of our souls.
 Virtually, we sought for the permanent behind the transitory form or for the imperishable in the transient.
 Comparable with the desert experiences of the ancient Christian hermit monks hundreds of years ago, our image of Frozen Latitudes became complemented with a spiritual dimension: how will each of us deal with the experience of loneliness and absolute self-reliance?”

-Cryogenesis is the process of repeated freezing and thawing of Earth’ materials.
+Cryogenesis describes the physical processes of repeated freezing and thawing of Earth’ materials.
 Influenced by climate, earth-atmosphere interactions and the properties of the soils, it shapes the morphology of the landscape affected by permafrost which creates an unexpected variety of Frozen Morphs.

-My approach is the result of Cryo-Genesis: photos of the cryosphere’s landscape paint a picture of the earth’s Genesis where landscapes are exclusively created and moulded by natural forces such as wind, water, ice and snow.
-The frozen morphologies show the striking aspects of High Arctic landscapes and reveal the eternal in the transient of Frozen Morphs formed by snow, ice and bare rocks.
+My photographic approach results from the compound words in Cryo-Genesis: photos of the cryosphere’s landscape paint a picture of the earth’s Genesis where landscapes are exclusively created and moulded by natural forces.
+These Frozen Morphs show the striking aspects of High Arctic landscapes and reveal the eternal in the transient.
 My photos highlight the incredibly beautiful landscape consisting of simple, naturally shaped forms which have been created over millennia giving the impression of a never changing existence.
 Human impact causes change at a much faster pace than these natural, slow processes, imposing unpredictable changes on these active natural forces.
 Due to climate warming changes have accelerated at an unprecedented pace over the past centuries which has lead to a continuous transformation of pristine Genesis-landscape into cultivated land.